-Chennai or formerly known as Madras is one of the oldest and largest cities of India situated on the Coromandel Coast in South India.
+Chennai or formerly known as Madras is one of the oldest and largest cities in India situated on the Coromandel Coast in South India.
 It is also the capital of Tamil Nadu.
 Not only industries, but this city is also popular for its peculiar culture and heritage.
-Chennai is also famous for its clean sandy beaches, infrastructure, temples, parks, cultural centers, and food.
+Chennai is also famous for its clean sandy beaches, infrastructure, temples, parks, cultural centres, and food.
 Well, Chennai’s nightlife is not limited to pubs and nightclubs.
 If you have a chance to explore this city, you might not want to miss out on its nightlife.

 Chennai is also well known for its historical past.
 The Britishers built Fort St. George which became the heart of the growing colonial city.
 The only town that was attacked during the First World War I was Madras.
 After India got independence in 1947, Chennai became the capital of Madras state.

 My Chennai Experience:

 If I talk about my Chennai Experience, then it was astounding i.e. Namma Chennai.
 I have lived for 5 years in the cultural capital of India.
 When someone comes from North India to places like Chennai in South India, which has a different culture, tradition, and language, then he gets a unique experience.

 Well, most people like to communicate in Tamil here but almost everyone understands English here.
 Yeah I’m a Punjabi, so it’s very difficult and different initially but I got used to it eventually.
 The beautiful thing about this place I noticed the most is its simplicity.
 Looks don’t matter here, like in the North.
 Nobody will criticize you and award you a character certificate based on your dressing sense, your makeup especially if they don’t know all the facts.
 The best thing is people are intelligent here yet very down to earth and no one meddles in others life.
 This has been my perception of this city, which is surrounded by sea.
 Apart from this, Chennai is the place that makes me reminisce on my life experiences.